Xarthisius/mediagoblin_docker/README.md

 Set up the database:
     $ docker-compose run --rm mediagoblin gmg dbupdate

-If you change the database name / user / etc, modify the `sql_engine` entry in `mediagoblin_local.ini` appropriately.
+If you change the database name / user / etc from the postresql docker defaults, modify the `sql_engine` entry in `mediagoblin_local.ini` appropriately.

-The data is stored in the postgres image's volume - you can start a container with volumes-from to back it up.
+The data is stored in the postgres image's volume - you can start a container with volumes-from to back it up, or remove it with `docker rm -v mediagoblindocker_db_1` to delete the data.

 ## Local Files
 This instance is configured to use the gmg\_localfiles plugin to serve existing media from the filesystem without copying it.
+This means that you can't upload files, only import existing files on the server.

 By default the media is served from ./media - this can be a symlink.
-Change this in the volume specified in docker-compose.yml
+Change this in the volume specified in `docker-compose.yml`.

 To perform the import run:
     $ docker-compose run --rm mediagoblin python -m mediagoblin.plugins.gmg_localfiles.import_files